letstalkaboutdune/AbsoluteUnits/README.md

 ## To use:
 1. Download and enable AbsoluteUnits as a permanent audiovisual mod
-2. Select HexaRealm under Options > Display > Tileset
+2. Select HexaRealm (or FantasyHex) under Options > Display > Tileset

 ## Progress:
   * **OVERALL:** 83/128 (64.8%)